-2. Select a controller, and press <Enter>.

-The Virtual Disk Management screen is displayed for the selected controller.

-- 3. Use the arrow keys to highlight Security Key Management. - 4.
-Press <F2> to display the actions you can perform. - 5.
-Select Change Key and press <Enter>.

-The Change Security Key screen is displayed.
-The cursor is at the Security Key Identifier.

-- 6. Enter an identifier for your Security Key. - 7.
-Press <Tab> to enter a new passphrase.

-NOTE: You need to provide the current passphrase in order to change the security key on the controller.

-8. Press <Tab> and select OK to accept the settings and to exit the window.
-Select Cancel to exit if you do not want to change the security key on the controller.

-NOTE: If there is an existing configuration on the controller, it is updated with the new security key.
-If you had previously removed any secured disks, you still need to supply the old passphrase to import them.
+- 2. Select a controller, and press <Enter>. - The Virtual Disk Management screen is displayed for the selected controller. - 3.
+Press <F2> to display the actions you can perform. - 4.
+Use the arrow keys to highlight Security Key Management. - 5.
+Select Change Key and press <Enter>. - The Change Security Key screen is displayed.
+The cursor is at the Security Key Identifier. - 6.
+Enter an identifier for your Security Key. - 7.
+Press <Tab> to enter a new passphrase. - (i) NOTE: - You must provide the current passphrase to change the security key on the controller. - Passphrase is case-sensitive.
+You must enter minimum eight or maximum 32 characters.
+Ensure that the characters contain at least one number, one lower case letter, one upper case letter, and one nonalphanumeric character. - 8.
+Press <Tab> and select OK to accept the settings and to exit the window.
+Select Cancel to exit if you do not want to change the security key on the controller. - NOTE: If there is an existing configuration on the controller, it is updated with the new security key.
+If you had previously removed any secured disks, you must supply the old passphrase to import them.